EhyMaik97/PersonalFinance/README.md

 About Odoo 14
 ----------------
 This project is based on Odoo 14, an open-source business management software that includes a range of business applications, such as accounting, CRM, and e-commerce.
 Odoo 14 is a powerful platform that allows developers to create custom modules to extend its functionality.
-This project is an example of a custom module that can be installed on top of Odoo 14 to add [functionality].
+This project is an example of a custom module that can be installed on top of Odoo 14 to add personal finance management